-CDM activity under the provincial 2021-2024 CDM Framework is centralized under the IESO and funded through the Global Adjustment (GA) mechanism.
-The 2021 CDM Guidelines indicate that any efforts by distributors to support these IESO programs should be limited in nature and non-duplicative of the IESO's activities, and that distributors should not request funding through distribution rates for dedicated CDM staff to support IESO programs.
-An application must provide a statement confirming that no costs for dedicated CDM staff to support IESO programs funded under the 2021-2024 CDM Framework are included in the revenue requirement.
+Historically, CDM activity has been predominately funded through programs contractedwithunder the provincial 2021-2024 CDM Framework is centralized under the IESO and funded through the Global Adjustment (GA) mechanism, The 2021 CDM Guidelines indicate that any efforts by distributors to support these IESO programs should be limited in nature and therefore costs directly attributable to these CDM programs (e.g. staff labour dedicated to such programs) mustnon-duplicative of the IESO's activities, and that distributors should not be included in the revenue requirement to be recovered request funding through distribution rates, for dedicated CDM staff to support IESO programs.
+An application must provide a statement confirming that no such costs costs for dedicated CDM staff to support IESO programs funded under the 2021-2024 CDM Framework are included in the revenue requirement.

-A distributor should generally not include any forecast costs associated with partnership in the IESO's LIP within its revenue requirement; a distributor can seek to recover partnership costs at a future date through use of the LIP deferral account.20 If a distributor has plans to partner with the IESO for the LIP at the time of its cost of service application, it should describe its proposed approach to partnership, including a forecast of LIP costs.
+A distributor should generally not include any forecast costs associated with partnership in the IESO's LIP within its revenue requirement; a distributor can seek to recover partnership costs at a future date through use of the LIP deferral account.
+If a distributor has plans to partner with the IESO for the LIP at the time of its cost of service application, it should describe its proposed approach to partnership, including a forecast of LIP costs.